Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Exercise and Heart rate, Stethoscopes and Heart Model.md

 **Affected People**: Public

-**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8
+**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8 (high)

-**Mitigation**: Make sure exercise area is clear, use on-the-spot exercise e.g. star jumps if space is limited.
+**Mitigation**: Make sure exercise area is clear, use on-the-spot exercise e.g. star jumps if space is limited, instruct child to be careful and aware of surroundngs.

 Call a first aider in the event of injury.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (medium)

 <br/>